OanaIgnat/OanaIgnat/README.md

-### Hi there 👋
+### Hey, welcome 👋

-:mortar_board: Currently, I am a PostDoc in the [LIT lab at University of Michigan](https://lit.eecs.umich.edu/), where I also completed my Ph.D. in Computer Science in August 2022.
+:mortar_board: I am a PostDoc in the [LIT lab at University of Michigan](https://lit.eecs.umich.edu/), where I also completed my Ph.D. in Computer Science in August 2022.

 👯 I'm looking to colaborate on AI4Good :heart: applications, applying research in the real-world applications.